Minimalism: 6 Months In

 Individual gift purchases are now more about adding on to sets of toys and games that we already own and I know that the kids love.
 Rather than buying a toy that has one specific purpose and function, we add on to an existing set.
 We got rid of quite a few games that we didn’t really love.
 These were replaced with quality game sets that we have already tried and enjoy playing as a family.

 I find that I am also more willing to put money into experiences.
-Rather than buying a bunch of useless Dollar Tree toys that will break and be ignored within the week, we can spend that money on an experience.
+Rather than buying a bunch of useless Dollar Store toys that will break and be ignored within the week, we can spend that money on an experience.
 Going to the pool, out for a fun treat, or visiting a new place is all a memory that will last a lifetime and won’t have to find a space on a shelf to collect dust somewhere.

 Living in Excess

-This has been an interesting thing to see switch in my kids mindsets.
+This has been a fun thing to see switch in my kids mindsets.
 As they do their monthly bedroom deep clean, it is interesting to see what things they decide to donate or throw away.
 I have a child that loves to collect trinket boxes.
 Over the past 6 months, 3 of these have been donated as this child realized that they just didn’t have the need for so many items that all have the same function.

 DVDs, CDs, books, all can be accessed for free.
 We use Netflix, Pandora, and the library, so we have been sorting through and keeping only those items that we truly love, use, or reference often.
-Let me tell you, once Jake and the Neverland Pirates was taken off of Netflix, this became a total necessity in our house! haha
+Let me tell you, once Jake and the Neverland Pirates was taken off of Netflix, this dvd became a total necessity in our house!

 The more I have purged, the more I have been able to see what things I really value.
 I didn’t realize how much stuff I was holding onto for no reason at all.
 Sometimes it was just because I had a box of things that I hadn’t sorted since we moved, or a box of things that has just been moved from house to house that we really can’t even remember the contents of.
-Hanging on to things that we ‘might need’ for years on end, also probably useless.
+Hanging on to things that we ‘might need’ for years on end: useless.